nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 ## 4. Guest users

-Set the following environment variables to allow guest users to join the meeting after it's created by a moderator:
+Set the following environment variables if you want to allow guest users to join the meeting after it's created by a moderator:

 - Enable guest access